romi5193/DataScience/titanic_passengers/README.md

-Titanic Passengers dataset includes demographic and status aboard the titanic.
-The goal is to predict the survival of each passenger based on these factors.
+Titanic Passengers dataset includes demographic and status record about passengers aboard the titanic.
+The goal of the project is to predict passenger survival.

 **Conclusion**
 - The factors that most seem to predict survival include the passenger's sex, fare, and whether or not they were in first class